telerik/maui-docs/controls/toolbar/items/radio-button.md

 * `IsSelected`(`bool`)&mdash;Specifies whether the button is selected.
 * `Text`(`string`)&mdash;Defines the text(target type `Label`) in the toolbar item.
 You can display an image next to the text.
 * `ImageSource`(`Microsoft.Maui.Controls.ImageSource`)&mdash;Specifies the source of the image to display in the toolbar item.
+* `GroupName`(`string`)&mdash;Specifies the unique name of the radio group.
+The radio group allows single selection all all radio toolbar items with the same radio group name.

 ## Events